sourcegraph/about/blogposts/2021/avoiding-the-pitfalls-of-iteration-based-development.md

 [This pull request][pr4] shows how we asked "what if?"
 What if we wrote the documentation first (yes, README-driven development) and showed it to teammates and colleagues.
-The time it took a colleague to go from "ok, tell me what campaigns are," to "ohhh, I get it, nice!" was reduced tenfold.
+The time it took a colleague to go from "ok, tell me what Campaigns are," to "ohhh, I get it, nice!" was reduced tenfold.
 This was very much to our relief since the changes necessary to make the documentation a reality were huge.
 We had to build a distributed, _declarative_ system that manages hundreds or thousands of pull and merge requests across different code hosts.